Carla's 2019 Legislative Priorities Tracker (updated weekly)

 I'm partnering with Sen. Kim Thatcher (R-Keizer) and the Oregon Innocence Project on this bill, which will make it easier for wrongly convicted people to get DNA evidence tested.
 Current Oregon law makes it almost impossible for people already in prison to access the tools to prove their innocence.

-Status: In Senate Judiciary Committee; no hearing scheduled yet
+Status: In Senate Judiciary Committee; Public hearing on 4/2; Work session on 4/9.

 HB 2508: Refugee Services Funding